craigfrancis/security/hpkp-setup/readme.md

 		shred -u example.com.backup1.key;

-	This backup key (now in a safe location) won't expire, as it's just a key-pair, it just needs to be ready for when you need to get your next certificate.
+	This backup key (now in a safe location) won't expire, as it's just a key-pair.
+It just needs to be ready for when you need to get your next certificate.

 4. Generate a single CSR (Certificate Signing Request) for the first key-pair: